 Intermedia has extensive expertise managing a highly secure infrastructure and complying with complex regulations.
 We currently self-certify compliance with the EU-US Privacy Shield framework (access our Privacy Shield Notice here) and are committed to comply with the GDPR across our services.
-Intermedia maintains a security environment that meets the requirements of the GDPR, and we offer GDPR-compliant Data Processing Addendums to our partners and customers to help assure them that our processing and handling of their data will meet the GDPR’s standards.
+Intermedia maintains a security environment that meets the requirements of the GDPR, and we offer GDPR-compliant Data Processing Addendums (DPAs) to our partners and customers to help assure them that our processing and handling of their data will meet the GDPR’s standards.
 Ultimately, every business needs to carefully assess their own business activities and their compliance with the GDPR, but we can help by managing GDPR compliance on the services we provide.

 The GDPR is complex, but the following is a high-level summary of its key elements:

 No!
-The GDPR is a far-reaching privacy law that touches any business that handles any personal data of EU residents.
-Intermedia can definitely help you comply with the GDPR, by fulfilling our obligations as a processor of any data that you, your customers and your users submit to Intermedia in connection with the services we provide.
-But there are a number of other actions you should be considering, such as:
+The GDPR is a far-reaching privacy law that touches any business that handles any personal data of individuals within the EU.
+Intermedia can help support your GDPR compliance efforts by fulfilling our obligations as a processor of any personal data that you, your customers and your users submit to Intermedia in connection with the services we provide.
+However, there are a number of other actions you should be considering, such as: